 - Counting Cars/Patients: The simplest way to evaluate your take-back event is to count the number of cars or the number of patients who return unused or unwanted medication. - Weighing Collected Medication: Another simple way to evaluate your take-back event is to calculate the total weight of the returned medications.
-This data can be reported to the DEA or TN Together for a collective tally that is tracked over time. - Cataloging Collected Medications: A more advanced way to evaluate your take-back event is to catalog the medications collected.
-Cataloging must be completed by a pharmacy staff member or pharmacy student, under pharmacist supervision, who can easily identify the medication.
-He/she will identify the medication as controlled/non-controlled, the names of the medication, and the approximate quantity remaining.
-By cataloging medication, you are able to collect an accurate account of medication waste.
-Note that all medication must be within the possession of your law enforcement officer partner at all times so that he/she may provide adequate security to prevent theft or diversion.
-See Sample Cataloging Tool in Supplemental Materials - Surveying Participants: Another way to collect data is to survey participants via a simple survey.
+This data can be reported to the DEA or TN Together for a collective tally that is tracked over time. - Cataloging Medications: An advanced way to evaluate your take-back event is to catalog the medications collected.
+Pharmacy staff or pharmacy students must catalog medications under pharmacist supervision, so they can easily identify them.
+His/her job is to identify controlled/ non-controlled medications, their names, and their approximate quantities.
+Medication waste can be accurately recorded by cataloging medication.
+To prevent theft or diversion, all medication must be in your law enforcement officer partner's possession at all times.

+See Sample Cataloging Tool in Supplemental Materials

+• Surveying Participants: Another way to collect data is to survey participants via a simple survey.
 This survey must be optional, anonymous, and no more than five (5) questions to encourage participation.
-Consider asking questions regarding how patients heard about the event, how they normally dispose of medications, if they would participate in future events, etc. See Sample Prescription Drug Take-Back Survey in Supplemental Materials
+Consider asking questions regarding how patients heard about the event, how they normally dispose of medications, if they would participate in future events, etc.

+See Sample Prescription Drug Take-Back Survey in Supplemental Materials